psychemedia/island-storynotes/ardlamont-case/ardlamont-scott-truth-out-at-last.md

 IN publishing this, the true account of the Great Ardlamont Mystery which for a period of four months occupied the attention of almost every man, woman, and child in the United Kingdom, I make but one apology-namely, to the British public for the delay in putting before them the facts within my own knowledge of that most unhappy and unfortunate occurrence which should (had not the Scotch law authorities by their action in charging me with an atrocious crime, without one particle of evidence to justify them in doing so) have been published long since.

-I make no claim to literary powvers, but will do my best to show by my statement how by one mistake (I mean my harmless adoption of a name other than that by which I was commonly known on the turf for reasons which I will explain) I woke up to find myself involved in a mystery, charged with murder, hunted like a dog with a price upon my head, declared an outlaw, and doomed to suffer more than by my poor ability I can ever hope to make my readers appreciate.
+I make no claim to literary powers, but will do my best to show by my statement how by one mistake (I mean my harmless adoption of a name other than that by which I was commonly known on the turf for reasons which I will explain) I woke up to find myself involved in a mystery, charged with murder, hunted like a dog with a price upon my head, declared an outlaw, and doomed to suffer more than by my poor ability I can ever hope to make my readers appreciate.
 Now for my story.
 *London, April, 1894.* EDWARD SWEENEY.

 CHAPTER 1.